Last Updated on: 27th September 2023, 08:22 am

 - Vetafarm Wormout Gel.

-Most worming medications are effective against common infestations like tapeworms and roundworms, but check if your choice of remedy will also treat less common worms.
+Most worming medications are effective against common worm infestations like tapeworms and roundworms, but check if the treatment will kill less common worms.

-Check for side effects associated with worming medication.
-For example, some dewormers can increase a parrot’s core temperature, so you may need to manage this concern to avoid overheating.
+Also, check for side effects associated with worming medication.
+For example, some dewormers increase a parrot’s core temperature, so you may need to tackle this concern to avoid overheating.

 Administer a worming treatment and deep clean the cage.
-Then, use a bird-safe disinfectant to ensure that any remaining eggs are killed and removed.
+Then, use a bird-safe disinfectant to ensure that any eggs that the human eye can’t detect are killed and removed.